kabob/NumVal/README.md

 Trait NumVal was initially developed to support a Java-based graphics animation library, Formulo, that is not yet released.
 I decided to publish NumVal as a separate project, since generalized numerics has broader utility than merely for graphical applications.

 ## Installation ##
-Numval is hosted on [Maven Central](http://central.maven.org/maven2/org/oxland/).
+NumVal is hosted on [Maven Central](http://central.maven.org/maven2/org/oxland/).
 You can add it as a dependency to your `build.sbt` file.
-It is built for Scala 2.9.0, 2.9.1, 2.9.2, 2.9.3-RC, and dash number variants.
+It is built for Scala 2.9.0, 2.9.1, 2.9.2, 2.9.3-RC, and dash-numbered variants.

 ```scala
 libraryDependencies += "org.oxland" %% "numval" % "0.1.0"